How Long After a Divorce Can You Claim a Pension?

-Your pension should always be included in the financial settlement, whether you’re divorcing or dissolving a civil partnership.
+Your pension should always be included in any divorce settlement, whether you’re divorcing or dissolving a civil partnership.

-This is because, in England and Wales, the divorce doesn’t cut the financial ties between the ex-spouses, making it possible for one party to claim the other party’s pension decades own the line.
+This is because, in England and Wales, just getting a divorce doesn’t cut the financial ties between the ex-spouses, making it possible for one party to claim the other party’s pension years down the line.

 When seeking to legally separate a pension or a set of pensions, the mechanism by which you do this is called a pension sharing order.

 Pensions count as a joint marital asset and will therefore be included in the ‘matrimonial pot’, which is essentially an overview of everything you own together within your marriage.

 They can be split in numerous ways, but the most common ways are;

 - Pensions Sharing – A spouse receives a sum of money from the other parties pension as part of the financial settlement.